yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/yb-voyager-cli.md

 #### --file-table-map

-Comma-separated mapping between the file in data-dir to the corresponding table in the database.
-Default is to assume the file name in `table1_data.sql` format where `table1` name will be used as table name.
+Comma-separated mapping between the file in [data-dir](#–-data-dir) to the corresponding table in the database.
+Default : The file name in `table1_data.sql` format where `table1` name will be used as the table name.

 #### --delimiter

-default is “\t” (tab), can be changed to comma(,), pipe(|) or anything
+Default: “\t” (tab); can be changed to comma(,), pipe(|) or any other chanracter.

-#### --file-type

-default is csv (currently supported file types are csv and sql)

 #### –-has-header

+This argument is to be specified only for csv file type.
-default is false, required in case the csv file contains column names as a header. (only valid for csv file-type)
+Default: false, Change to true in case the csv file contains column names as a header.

 ## SSL Connectivity